 Organic herbicides are a viable option for weed removal today, with more than 30 on the U.S. market.
 But as with all tools for the lawn and garden, we need to know the benefits and limitations.
-Visit the Organic Materials Review Institute to get names of herbicides and other products that meet organic food production standards.
+There are many herbicides and other products on the market that meet organic food production standards.

 One downside of organic herbicides is that they often require multiple applications.
 (That's sometimes true for conventional weed killers as well.)
 Multiple applications mean more labor and greater expense.
 Here are some points to consider: